julioolver/runpod-worker-real-esrgan/docs/building.md

-## Building the Worker with a Network Volume
+## Building the Worker Image

-This is the simpler option.
-No network volume is required.
 The entire application will be stored within the Docker image but will obviously create a more bulky Docker image as a result.

 You can either use my pre-built Docker image:
 ```
-ashleykza/runpod-worker-real-esrgan:standalone-1.1.4
+ashleykza/runpod-worker-real-esrgan:2.0.0
 ```

-Or alternatively, you can built it yourself following the instructions below.
+Or alternatively, you can build it yourself following the instructions below.

 ### Clone the repo